Join Login With Google

 Spread the love

 Julia Roberts is all set and ready for the release of her upcoming movie, After the Hunt, alongside director Luca Guadagnino and Andrew Garfield.
-The film deals with a sensitive topic, and a professor mixes her personal and professional life, with a hint of the movement.
+The film deals with a sensitive topic, and a professor mixes her personal and professional life, with a hint of the #MeToo movement.

 Naturally, during the film’s premiere at the Venice Film Festival, Julia Roberts waved off a couple of questions that could have turned controversial.
 However, when push came to shove, the actress had no choice but to defend her upcoming movie and stated that the film isn’t supposed to hurt or defame women in any way (via Variety).